silenzio777/silenzio_robot_library/ROS2/README.md

 ### turtlebot3 turtlebot3_teleop teleop_keyboard

+teleop_keyboard node cannot be launched from a launch file, including .launch.py.
+If you try doing that, you will get an error (in Linux) termios.error: (25, 'Inappropriate ioctl for device').
 ```
 silenzio@ubuntuPC:~/ros2_ws$ ros2 launch omni key_teleop.launch.py
 [INFO] [launch]: All log files can be found below /home/silenzio/.ros/log/2025-03-31-14-38-16-258718-ubuntuPC-5551